lcouper/CocciGenomics/Scripts/README.md

 vcftools --012 --vcf Filtered_Sorted_VCFFILE_SJV_Genomes.vcf --out SJV_genotype_matr
 ```
 *Note, this command outputs 3 files: ‘.012’ contains the genotypes of each individual on a separate line (with 0, 1, 2 denoting the number of non-reference alleles at the site), ‘.ind’ lists the individuals included in the main file, ‘.pos’ details the site location included in the main file.*

+#### LIC :
+for some reason, the genotype matrix output from above only included 1s and 0s... which is not correct.
+So I then tried querying the VCFFILE and outputing this by doing the following:
+bcftools query -f '%CHROM\t%POS\t%REF\t%ALT[\t%SAMPLE=%GT]\n' VCF_Biallelic.vcf > output.txt
+And playing with the resulting output.txt file in R...

 ### LIC: